Type Checking With Sorbet

 Ruby interface files (.rbi)

 RBI files help Sorbet learn about constants, ancestors and methods defined in ways it doesn’t understand natively.
 We can also create an RBI file to help Sorbet understand dynamic definitions.
+Some of these files are autogenerated (see the next section) and some are manually written (example).

 The Library/Homebrew/sorbet directory